 For children who love the outdoors, are never out of energy, and are curious about the world around them, the Delaware Museum of Natural History offers week-long programs all throughout the summer to capture every child’s imagination and interest.
 There are programs for children finishing pre-K through sixth grade (also offering camps for children under three) and even provide extended care if needed.
 These camps cater to the needs of every age group and focus on areas from “The Science of Minecraft,” “Adventures in Nature,” and “Shark Camp” to “Young Engineers,” “Camp Olympus,” and “Super Silly Science”.

-More great options for your child in terms of summer programs can be found at your local elementary, middle, or high school such the programs available at institutions like Sanford School.
-Sanford has many activities for your child on campus such as sports, art, and dance camps for children of all ages and skill levels.
+More great options for your child in terms of summer programs can be found at your local elementary, middle, or high school such as the programs available at institutions like Sanford School.
+Sanford's Summer Programs provide many activities for your child on campus such as sports, art, and dance camps for children of all ages and skill levels.
 They also offer on-campus summer school for a child seeking more intellectual pursuits in areas such as creative writing, waterbotics, and visual art.
 These are excellent opportunities for your child to continue his or her pattern of learning even when the school year ends.

 Whether anticipated or dreaded, summer can be unpredictable.
 But with a little pre-summer planning, parents can go from dreading the oncoming three-month void to relishing the fact that their children are having exciting and beneficial experiences that will keep the summer blues and boredom away.

 Olivia Civiletti is a member of Sanford School's Class of 2017.
-She will attend Johns Hopkins University beginning in September 2017.
+She currently attends Johns Hopkins University.